nitzzzu/alexa-local-skills/README.md

 # Alexa local skills

-This is a collection of alexa self hosted skills:
+This is a collection of alexa self hosted skills (based on ASK SDK v2):

 - subsonic skill: makes your Echo play music from your local Subsonic/Airsonic server.
-- remote skill: user Broadlink RM PRO remote to control your IR devices (TV..)
+- remote skill: uses Broadlink RM PRO remote to control your IR devices (TV..)

 To make it work you need the following: